bnasr/FFN-CaseStudy/README.md

 4. Discuss how will you analyze the business performance of the algorithm once in production using metrics such as marketing ROI etc.?

-Each of the four parts above carry equal weightage in evaluation.
-We don’t think you need to spend more than 3 hours on the overall exercise (please feel free to take more time if you want).
-If you have questions please contact: azajic@freedomfinancialnetwork.com

 ## Data Dictionary: